 This is an advanced progression of a plyo box squat.

-Rather than being strictly a strength-based exercise, the barbell box squat is an explosive strength exercise for advanced athletes, so you should only use about 50% of your 1RM for the back squat.
+Rather than being strictly a strength-based exercise, the barbell box squat uses explosive strength, so you should only use about 50% of your 1RM for weight and focus on maximizing explosive speed for each repetition rather than increasing the load being used.

 - Stand upright with a wide stance and a barbell resting on your upper traps.
 You should be about two feet in front of a plyometric box that is slightly lower than knee height, facing away.